IoT Solutions for the Logistics Industry

 IoT Logistics Made Easy

 We provide everything you need to successfully deploy and manage connected products and solutions that serve the global supply chain.
 Together with our partner network, we provide an end-to-end IoT solution, from concept and design to monetization and operation over time.
-At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Cloud, Telenor´s Managed IoT Cloud services.
+At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Complete, Telenor´s end-to-end connectivity service.

 Get in Touch with Our People!